Here Come the Millennials

 “The new generation of consumers likes to share things more than buy.
 They don’t buy cars, they prefer experiences over material objects.
 So these are things businesses need to understand if they are going to be successful.
 It really is a very new world out there.”

 Some businesses are trying to prepare.
-A 2015 survey for Transitions Optical began tracking the attitude of millennials toward their eye doctors and eyeglass preferences.
+A 2015 survey for Transitions Optical began tracking the attitude of millennials toward their eye doctors and eyeglass/contact lens preference.

 “Cultural sensitivity, giving back and having the freedom to express their personal style all emerged as being highly valued among millennial eyeglass wearers — and are also core values of growing ethnic minority groups that make up such a large portion of this generation,” says Patience Cook, director of North America marketing for the optical company.
 “This reinforces the importance of eyecare professionals embracing multicultural outreach efforts and paying attention to trends in this area.”